 | Registration | BACP #00993851 |

 “The external world changed.
-The formation that preceded it didn’t, not automatically.
-That’s where the work is.”
+The formation underneath it did not, at least not automatically.
+That gap is where the work happens.”